Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Discussion

-Under low-irradiance conditions and in the absence of external heating, temperature variations can be neglected, and changes in chemical equilibrium arise primarily from photocharging.
-At the silicon–oxide interface, equilibration of the Fermi level across the junction establishes the band bending in the dark.
-Upon illumination, photogenerated carriers accumulate at the semiconductor surface, altering the electrostatic potential within the space-charge region.
-Through capacitive coupling across the oxide, these electronic changes induce a redistribution of interfacial protons, thereby modifying $\sigma$.
-In this way, light dynamically shifts the surface chemical equilibrium, generating a photovoltage that reflects the capacitive rather than faradaic response of the interface.
-Specifically, for p-type silicon, the initial band bending is downward (Fig.~\ref{fig:ch4_Light_induced_SHG}A, left panel), leading to electron accumulation at the interface and attraction of hydronium ions via capacitive coupling.
-This reduces the net surface charge, consistent with Eq. ~\ref{Eq. surface-charge-illumination}, and produces a negative photovoltage \cite{li_kinetic_2021, monch_semiconductor_2001}.
-For example, defining the open circuit voltage (OCV) as the potential difference between bulk silicon and the electrolyte (Fig. \ref{fig:surface_charge_potential_simulation_SOE}A), OCV typically decreases under illumination for p-type silicon \cite{anwar_unified_2025, li_kinetic_2021}.
+Under low-irradiance conditions and in the absence of external heating, temperature variations can be neglected, and changes in equilibrium arise primarily from photocharging.
+In the dark, equilibration of the Fermi level establishes band bending at the silicon–oxide interface.
+Upon illumination, two processes occur simultaneously: (i) photogenerated carriers move towards the semiconductor surface, reducing the electrostatic potential within the SCL and entirely flattening the bands at higher intensities; and (ii) through capacitive coupling across the oxide, this electronic redistribution modifies the interfacial proton concentration, thereby altering $\sigma_{\text{ox-el}}$.
+In this way, light dynamically shifts the surface chemical equilibrium, generating a photovoltage that reflects a capacitive, rather than faradaic, response.

+For p-type silicon, the initial downward band bending (Fig.~\ref{fig:main_figure_4}A, left panel) drives photogenerated electrons toward the semiconductor surface under illumination.
+In the limit of a thin oxide and absence of strong Fermi-level pinning, this carrier redistribution modifies the interfacial electrostatic boundary conditions and is accompanied by a corresponding rearrangement of ions in the electrolyte, with hydronium ions moving toward the solid--liquid interface.
+Together, these coupled responses lead to partial band flattening, a reduction in the electric field in the space-charge layer, and charge regulation in the EDL.
+Specifically, the increased proton concentration at the interface shifts the surface chemical equilibrium, thereby modifying the surface charge density in accordance with Eq.~\ref{eq:surface-charge-illumination}, and produces a negative photovoltage \cite{li_kinetic_2021, monch_semiconductor_2001}.
+Defining the open-circuit voltage (OCV) as the potential difference between bulk silicon and the electrolyte, the OCV decreases under illumination for p-type silicon \cite{anwar_enhancing_2026, li_kinetic_2021}.